 The gNB-CU considers that the RIM-RS Detection Status IE indicates the RIM-RS detection status of the cell identified by Aggressor Cell ID IE.

+The gNB-CU considers that the Neighbour Cell DTX Configuration List IE and the Neighbour Cell DRX Configuration List IE indicates the DTX/DRX configuration of the cell identified by NR CGI IE.